Ergodic robust maximization of asymptotic growth with stochastic factor processes: Nondegeneracy assumptions

 \section{Nondegeneracy assumptions}

 To carry out the program laid out in Section~\ref{sec:heuristics} we need to construct \emph{a} worst-case measure $\widehat \P^K \in \Pi_K$.
 Our construction is such that under $\widehat \P^K$ \begin{itemize}[noitemsep] \item $X$ has dynamics given by \eqref{eqn:X_dynamics}, \item $Y$ will be a continuous semimartingale, \item $X$ will have zero covariation with $Y$; that is, $d\langle X,Y\rangle_t = 0$ for every $t$. \end{itemize} We stress that $(X,Y)$ only possesses these very special properties under the worst-case measure $\widehat \P^K$ we construct.
-These properties are not assumed to hold for arbitrary measures in the class $\Pi_K$.
+These properties are not assumed to hold for arbitrary measures in the class $\Pi_K$, compare also Subsection \ref{sec:main_extended} where additional constraints are imposed.
 In particular, laws where $X$ and $Y$ have nontrivial covariation are permitted and, as previously mentioned, laws where $Y$ is not a semimartingale are permissible in $\Pi_K$.
-Additionally, as discussed in the previous section, we do not expect there to be a unique worst-case measure.
-Our construction just guarantees the existence of at least one such measure.
+Our main result in this setting is given in Section~\ref{sec:main_result}.
+In Section~\ref{sec:main_extended} we discuss the related problem where the joint covariation structure of $X$ and $Y$ is prescribed and we explain how a compatible worst-case measure can be constructed.

-To carry out this construction, and to even establish that the class $\Pi_K$ is nonempty, we impose the following additional assumption.
+To carry out our construction, and to even establish that the class $\Pi_K$ is nonempty, we impose the following additional assumption.